Code-Institute-Submissions/CI-milestone-one-OFAC_website/README.md

 ### **General**

 * Feature 1: Cookies warning - In line with the recent focus on GDPR and the fact that almost every website you visit flashes a cookies warning nowadays, I decided to include one on the top of the home page.
 It links to a real privacy policy which I generated online.
 * Feature 2: Navbar burger icon - This is positioned in the top-right of all pages and toggles a vertical list open and closed.
-I experimented with leaving it open and displaying horizontally at larger viewports but decided to implement a larger menu further down the page instead.
+I experimented with leaving it open and displaying horizontally at larger viewports but decided to implement a larger menu bar further down the page instead.
 * Feature 3: Menu bar: On larger viewports a horizontal menu bar appears for ease of access to the different website pages.
 There are hover transition and colour effects on the items and Font Awesome icons for each.
 * Feature 4: Band logo transition - The main band logo has a fade-in transition.
 * Feature 5: Contact form - The left section of the footer contains a contact button which opens a modal.
-* Feature 6: Social Media links - The middle section of the footer contains Font Awesome icons with working links to the real band Facebook and Twitter accounts, and to the band hashtag on Youtube and instagram.
+* Feature 6: Social Media links - The middle section of the footer contains Font Awesome icons with working links to the real band Facebook and Twitter accounts, and to the band hashtag on Youtube and Instagram.
 There is a colour change hover effect on the icons.
 * Feature 7: Stream Music links - The right section of the footer contains Font Awesome icons with working links to the band's music on Spotify, Apple Music, Bandcamp and SoundCloud.
 There is a colour change hover effect on the icons.

 ### **Home page**

 * Feature 8: Carousel - The home page displays a carousel slideshow which automatically transitions images every 5 seconds.
 There are also direction control buttons to transition the images.
-On smaller viewports the carousel is hidden as I felt it was unnecessary and cluttering the screen.
+On smaller viewports the carousel is hidden by a CSS Media Query as I felt it was unnecessary and cluttering the screen.
 * Feature 9: Video - Beneath the carousel there is a youtube embed of the most recent of the band's releases.

 ### **Music page**

 * Feature 10: Bandcamp embeds - The music page has bandcamp embeds of all the bands releases displayed vertically in reverse chronological order.
 The user can stream or share music directly from these, or access the band's bandcamp page externally.
-I experimented with displaying the embeds in columns and rows but preferred the vertical presentation as felt it  focussed atttention on each individual release.
+I experimented with an opaque background image and displaying the embeds in columns and rows but preferred the vertical presentation and black background as I felt it focussed atttention on each individual release.

 ### **Bio page**

 * Feature 11: About section - This contains a brief history of the band and a working link to the band's record label website.
 * Feature 12: Discography section - This contains information about the band's releases displayed as a timeline.
 When a release title is hovered over, the artwork of the release appears.
-This effect is disabled on smaller viewports.
+This effect is disabled on smaller viewports via a CSS Media Query.
 The release dates are hidden on smaller viewports as they were cluttering the display.
 * Feature 13: Review section - This contains excerpts from published reviews of the band.

 ### **Store page**

 * Feature 14: Big Cartel links: This page displays images of band merchandise which is available to purchase from their big cartel webstore.
 They display horizontally on larger viewports and vertically on smaller viewports.
 There is a hover opacity effect on each image.
-I experimented with embedding the big cartel pages but they did not display well so decided images with external links was a better option.
+I experimented with embedding the big cartel pages via iFrames but they did not display well so decided images with external links was a better option.

 ## Features Left to Implement